kauzerei/openautolab/docs/src/modifying_parts.md

  - ***pcb_holes_pos*** array with coordinates of centers of the drilled holes on the PCB used for mounting it.
  - ***buttons_pos*** array with coordinates of the centers of buttons.
- - ***connectors_top*** array with coordinates of the centers of screw terminals.
- This model is made for connectors along the upper side of the board.
- - ***connectors_left*** array with coordinates of the necessary holes on the left side of the enclosure
- - ***connectors_right*** array with coordinates of the necessary holes on the right side of the enclosure
+ - ***connectors*** array with coordinates and sizes of the holes on the sides of the enclosure for the wires to go through
  - ***switches_pos*** array with coordinates of the centers of switches.
- There's only one switch currently, but there may be more in future.

 ## Agitation